 - Influenza viruses change over time.
 Emergence of resistance mutations could decrease drug effectiveness.
 Other factors (for example, changes in viral virulence) might also diminish clinical benefit of antiviral drugs.
 Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use amantadine hydrochloride.

-Amantadine hydrochloride oral solution USP is contraindicated in patients with known hypersensitivity to amantadine hydrochloride or any of the other ingredients in the drug.
+Amantadine hydrochloride is contraindicated in patients with known hypersensitivity to amantadine hydrochloride or to any of the other ingredients in amantadine hydrochloride.

 Patients with a history of epilepsy or other “seizures" should be observed closely for possible increased seizure activity.

 Patients receiving amantadine hydrochloride who note central nervous system effects or blurring of vision should be cautioned against driving or working in situations where alertness and adequate motor coordination are important.